martzyx/clerkshortcutpro/README.md

 -   Always work on porting to Firefox :)))
 -   Make tool to see hidden designs
--   Make translations buttons toggle in settings
--   Fix visitor key function
 -   Add select all button for copy new store page
 -   Make translation buttons for input variables in content pages
     -   Extension makes a translate button in the content
     -   Once user fills the input variables, forms, a translate button is available to translate all the variables to the chosen language
--   Confirm modal in features myclerk section
+-   Add shortcut for new modal in features myclerk section
+-   Add contextMenu customization
+-   Make sure content.js doesn't inject injected.js unnecessarily
--   Add old myclerk to contextmenu
+-   Add new screenshot for translations
+-   Use Google Sheets API for translation realtime database retrieval

 ## License